syncfusion-content/xamarin-docs/Xamarin/SfListView/Item-Drag-And-Drop.md

 ### Adjust Auto Scroll Margin

-Adjust the auto scroll margin to enable the auto scorlling being dragging by setting value to [ScrollMargin](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.AutoScroller~ScrollMargin.html) property of [AutoScroller](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.AutoScroller.html).
+Adjust the auto scroll margin to enable the auto scrolling being dragging by setting value to [ScrollMargin](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.AutoScroller~ScrollMargin.html) property of [AutoScroller](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.AutoScroller.html).
 The default value is 15.
 The auto scrolling will be enabled being dragging when reach `ScrollMargin` from view bounds.

-Disable the auto scorlling by setting the value to `0` for `ScrollMargin`.
+Disable the auto scrolling by setting the value to `0` for `ScrollMargin`.

 {% highlight c# %}
 this.listView.AutoScroller.ScrollMargin = 20;